 Aizu Sazaedo Temple

 Itsukushima shrine is located in Hiroshima prefecture, and is a boat trip from Hiroshima city itself.
-This Shinto shrine is probably best know for its torii gate which is appears to be floating in water.
+This Shinto shrine is possibly best know for its torii gate which is appears to be floating in water.